 - Emergency lighting

-- Extra emergency services and aid required by passengers and crew.
+- Extra emergency services and aid are required by passengers and crew.

 What about maintenance?